nahidf/auth0-adventures/README.md

 # auth0-adventures

-This solution is to demonstrate Authentication using OpenId Connect and Authorization using OAuth 2.0 against Auth0.
+This solution is to demonstrate Authentication using OpenID Connect and Authorization using OAuth 2.0 against Auth0.
 It contains calls to Auth0 API management to retrieve some data.
+This solution is using **.NET 5**.

 The exercise structure is: